KacperTurek/Cerebre-recruitment-task/README.md

 ---

-## Final Model Evaluation

-The model trained with the best hyperparameters from the grid search was evaluated on the test set using `evaluate_yolo.py`.

-- **mAP@0.5**: The model achieved a strong mean average precision, indicating accurate localization.
-- **Precision & Recall**: The model maintained high precision and good recall, showing its ability to identify blood cells while minimizing false positives.
-- **Visualization**: Predictions on test images were visually inspected.
-Bounding boxes were well-aligned with actual objects.
-- **Failure Analysis**: A few challenging cases with overlapping cells or low-contrast images were noted where the model had difficulty.

-This evaluation confirmed that the grid-searched model generalizes well and is suitable for deployment or further research.

----

 ## Analysis of Confusion Matrix

 During evaluation of the best model (`grid_trial_3`), the normalized confusion matrix revealed some false positive detections, especially for the RBC (Red Blood Cells) class.